 From the Pastor, Gerald Gammon

 From the Fellowship Committee Chairperson, Pam Gerbetz

-Monthly Women’s Breakfast…Please join us for our monthly women’s breakfast at Vasilio’s in Cortland on the second Thursday of every month (Nov.
-13) at 10:00 am.
+Monthly Women’s Breakfast…Please join us at our monthly breakfast at Vasilio’s in Cortland on the second Thursday of every month (Feb.
+12) at 10:00 am.
 All are welcome!

+From the Pastor, Gerald Gammon